 MTC may also remove all PII from data developed as a byproduct of the use of the Clipper® FPS to create Anonymous Data that may be disclosed to third parties.
 MTC may use Anonymous Data for any of its statutorily-authorized purposes and may make Anonymous Data available to third parties.
 Anonymous Data does not contain any information that could be used to track, contact or identify individual Clipper® customers or their accounts.
 For example, MTC may share a dataset that includes information such as where and approximately when a sample of anonymous Clipper® users traveled on certain days in a given month.
 MTC requires third parties with whom Anonymous Data is shared to agree that they will not attempt to make information personally identifiable, such as by combining it with other databases or reverse engineering the data.

-The Clipper® website (clippercard.com) stores "cookies" on the computer systems of users of the website.
+The Clipper® websites (clippercard.com and m.clippercard.com) store "cookies" on the computer systems of users of the websites.
 Cookies are small data elements that a website can store on a user's system.

-The cookies used by the Clipper® website facilitate customer's use of the website (e.g. remember login names and passwords until the session has ended).
-The Clipper® website does not require that users of the website accept these cookies.
-Also, the Clipper® website does not store third party cookies on the computer systems of users of the website.
+The cookies used by the Clipper® websites facilitate customer's use of the websites (e.g. remember login names and passwords until the session has ended).
+The Clipper® websites do not require that users of the websites accept these cookies.
+Customers may change their browser security settings to accept or reject cookies.

 MTC does not knowingly engage in business with any company or vendor that uses Spyware or Malware.
 MTC does not market detailed information collected from web sessions that can be directly tied to personal information.
 Further, MTC does not provide Clipper® customers with downloadable software that collects or utilizes any PII.